hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 🛑 **STOP** after you complete the first quiz.

+???
+**And finally we are ready for The Unicorn Project.
+It's a devops story where you play the lead role.
+Here is the link to your lab environment.
+The lab environment runs in your browser.
+If you want to save your progress make sure you create an Instruqt account.
+Go ahead and work through the first part of the track until you reach the first quiz.
+When you complete the quiz stop and take a break until the next lecture.**

+Give the private instruqt track link to your participants.
+You can create new invites in the instruqt control panel.
+Ask in #proj-instruqt on Slack if you need help with this part.

 ---
 name: TFE-Chapter-2
 class: title
 # Chapter 2
 ## Security and Role-Based Access Controls

+???
+**Welcome back, you made it through Chapter 1.
+Next we're going to look at secure variables and role based access controls or RBACs.**

 ---
 name: securing-sensitive-vars